psocha/psocha.github.io/book-summaries/sapiens.md

 Homo sapiens emerges in East Africa.

 **70,000 years ago:**
-Homo sapiens undergoes a "cognitive revolution", likely the result of genetic mutations.
+Homo sapiens undergoes a cognitive revolution, likely the result of genetic mutations.
 These changes give sapiens the ability to believe in and communicate fictional abstractions such as social hierarchies and moral codes.
 Sapiens emerges out of Africa and uses its unique cooperative abilities to conquer all of Afro-Eurasia, driving all other human species to extinction.